-- drawing up the franchise agreement;
+- · sales and production forecasting;

 - initial training of staff and management;

-- recruitment of staff;
+- forecasting of staff requirements;

-- · territory analysis;
+- territory analysis;

 - site identification;

-- specialist equipment;
+- operating procedures and standards;

-- stationery; and
+- branding utilisation; and

-- the franchise launch.
+- · supply chain management.

-No uniform initial franchise fee rate applies and instead it varies between the different types of franchises, and in some instances between franchises of the same type.
-Furthermore, some franchise agreements do not require an initial franchise fee to be paid.
+No uniform initial fee rate applies; instead it varies between the different types of franchises, and in some instances between franchises of the same type.
+Furthermore, some franchise agreements do not require an initial fee to be paid.
 Instead, a higher annual or monthly fee is paid by the franchisee to secure the rights to operate the franchise (see 3.2.2).